rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 ## Late binding

+Late binding is another idea that Kay talks about that I want to understand better.

 From [The Early History Of Smalltalk - Bret Victor](http://worrydream.com/EarlyHistoryOfSmalltalk/):

 > Staying with the metaphor of late-binding, what further late-binding schemes